Experimonkey Logo

 Culture of Sustainability in Germany

-German people care about the environment and want to protect it.
-They believe recycling can make the world a better place.
+Most people living in Germany care about the environment and want to protect it.
+In addition to other efforts like renewable energies, many Germans believe recycling can make the world a better place.
 Germans are proud of their recycling efforts and believe that they can make a difference.

 Germany recycles more than all other countries because they have laws, government support, a deposit system, and a culture of sustainability.
 We can all learn a little from Germany's example, and try our hardest to recycle more and protect the environment better.
 Auf Wiedersehen!